feictions/feictions/README.md

 ### 👀 about me:

-- I am a U2 (junior) computer science student at McGill University 🇨🇦
+- I am in my second year of computer science at McGill University 🇨🇦
 - I am currently working on a C# game using Unity
 - I am also learning WPF and QT frameworks